Aluminum Rolling Mills

 Plates: 1/4" thick and up

-An aluminum plate is produced from a thick slab of aluminum shaped to the desired size.
-Large ingots of aluminum are heated to a workable temperature and machine-rolled to the desired thickness.
-Completed aluminum plates typically measure several inches in length.
+Rolling mills produce aluminum plates from thick slabs of aluminum which then undergo a shaping process to reach the desired size.
+During this process, the mill will heat large aluminum ingots to a workable temperature before machine-rolling them to measure several inches in length.
 Large rolling mills can produce aluminum plates of enormous size, with raw ingots exceeding 20 tons.
 Aluminum plates can be heat treated or cold-rolled, improving the final product.

 Aluminum plates are best suited for rigorous use.
 Plates are common in the military, maritime, transportation and aerospace industries.
 Aluminum performs exceptionally well in cold temperatures, making it ideal for use in extreme conditions or with hazardous materials.

 Shaping an aluminum sheet begins with the same process as an aluminum plate.
 Aluminum plates pass through a continuous rolling mill to further reduce plate thickness.
-The final step for the aluminum sheet is cold rolling, where aluminum sheets are compressed between two rollers, reducing material thickness up to 50%.
-Cold rolling eliminates surface imperfections, enhances flexibility and improves plate strength.
-Aluminum sheets can be heat treated.
+The final step for the aluminum sheet is cold rolling, where aluminum sheets compress between two rollers, reducing material thickness up to 50%.
+Cold rolling aluminum sheets can eliminate surface imperfections, enhance flexibility, and improve plate strength.
+Aluminum sheets can also undergo heat treatment.

-Aluminum sheets are the most common form of rolled aluminum products.
-Aluminum sheets are used for products ranging in size and application, from automobile frames to household rolls of aluminum foil.
-The construction, automotive, packaging industries and other manufacturers all depend on aluminum.
+Aluminum sheets are the most common form of rolled aluminum products and are often in products ranging in size and application, from automobile frames to household rolls of aluminum foil.
+The construction, automotive, packaging industries, and other manufacturers all depend on aluminum.

 Aluminum coils are continuous sheets of aluminum.
 Both hot and cold rolled aluminum products are available.
-In hot-rolled production, molten aluminum is fed continuously through the roller to create a long sheet and coiled at completion.
-Cold rolling produces coils by compressing sheets and plates of aluminum, spreading material and reducing thickness.
+In hot-rolled production, molten aluminum continuously moves through the roller to create a long sheet before undergoing a coiling process at completion.
+The cold rolling process produces coils by compressing sheets and plates of aluminum, spreading material, and reducing thickness.

-Aluminum coils come in all sizes for many uses.
-Aluminum coils keep food fresh in the kitchen and a ship's hull watertight.
-Coils are used in electronics manufacturing, packaging pharmaceuticals and building automobiles.
+Aluminum coils come in all sizes for many uses, such as keeping food fresh in the kitchen and a ship's hull watertight or for electronics manufacturing, packaging pharmaceuticals, and building automobiles.

-Gain a competitive advantage with the latest, most accurate and detailed aluminum market intelligence and insight with the subscription packages and consulting services by HARBOR Aluminum Intelligence.
-Get a bird's-eye view of your entire supply chain, access the latest intelligence on global pricing and get to the right customer and vendor.
+Gain a competitive advantage with the latest, most accurate, and detailed aluminum market intelligence and insight with the subscription packages and consulting services by HARBOR Aluminum Intelligence.
+Our services offer insight into how the rolling mill industry can become more sustainable by using recycled aluminum.
+Get a bird's-eye view of your entire supply chain, access the latest intelligence on global pricing, and get to the right customer and vendor.